scullyio/scully/docs/getting-started.md

 __NOTE:__ If you had any errors or warnings during the build phase, please follow the instructions in the errors/warnings (if applicable) or [submit an issue](https://github.com/scullyio/scully/issues/new/choose).

+__NOTE:__ If you don't add any route, scully will pre-render 0 pages.

 ## Test